Malty, with hints of coffee and cocoa, this Irish Guinness brown bread is a popular, modern spin on traditional Irish brown soda bread.

-Malty, with hints of coffee and cocoa, this Irish Guinness brown bread is a popular, modern spin on traditional Irish brown soda bread.
-Irish soda bread is a type of quick bread that doesn’t need fermenting or a long rising time, instead relying on baking soda and buttermilk for a quick rise.
+Irish soda bread is a type of quick bread that doesn’t need fermenting or a long rising time.
+Instead, it relies on baking soda and buttermilk for a quick rise.
 From start to finish in less than an hour, this modern version of Irish brown soda bread is packed with subtle flavors that’ll make it a new favorite.

-Irish Guinness brown bread is a popular twist on the traditional brown (wheaten) soda bread in Ireland.
-With a craggy crust and dark, almost cake like interior, with a slightly bitter yet subtly sweet flavor, it’s no wonder that this brown bread has become so popular at pubs all over Ireland.
 In this version, Guinness stout beer replaces some of the buttermilk traditionally used for both flavor and an acid to react with the baking soda.
-This version is also a little wetter of a dough compared to traditional Irish soda bread, so is cooked in a loaf pan instead of the freeform, boule shape commonly seen with Irish soda breads.
+This recipe is also a little wetter of a dough compared to traditional Irish soda bread, so is cooked in a loaf pan instead of the freeform, boule shape commonly seen with Irish soda breads.

 Everyone that knows me, knows I love cooking with Guinness, it’s seriously one of the best beers for both savory and sweet applications.
 Guinness gives food a subtle flavor of coffee and cocoa, as well as an almost nutty, malt like taste that works well in a lot of situations.
 I’ve had amazing Guinness brownies, chocolate cakes, ginger cakes, as well as savory foods like Guinness Irish stew and my own Guinness braised pulled pork.

-Ingredients for Irish Guinness Brown Bread
+🥘 Ingredients for Guinness Brown Bread

 Flour – Authentic Irish soda bread is made with whole wheat flour, but the kind in Ireland is made from soft wheat and is a lower protein than the whole wheat flour made in the US from hard winter wheat.
-If you can get some Irish whole wheat, use that for sure, but here we’ll be using regular whole wheat and cut it with some cake flour (or unbleached all-purpose) to soften the flavor and protein amount.
+If you can get some Irish whole wheat, use that for sure, but here we’ll be using regular whole wheat and cut it with some cake flour (or unbleached all-purpose flour) to soften the flavor and protein amount.

 Oats – Optional, but some rolled oats add a nice texture and flavor to the bread.
 Add some to the batter itself, and then cover the top of the bread with some more right before baking.
 In Ireland, porridge oats are used, and in the US, you can use steel-cut, old-fashioned rolled oats, or quick-cooking oats, but don’t use instant oats.